pseuxide/pseuxide.github.io/_posts/2024-06-26-how_game_hackers_load_their_kernel_driver.md

 ```
 {: file='kdmapper/service.cpp'}

-#### remove it's trace for additional stealthiness
+#### removes it's trace for additional stealthiness

 After that it tries to remove some traces that anti-cheat is checking in [intel_driver::Load()](https://github.com/TheCruZ/kdmapper/blob/30f3282a2c0e867ab24180fccfc15cc9b819ebea/kdmapper/intel_driver.cpp#L32).

 Each of the function does following

+ClearPiDDBCacheTable
-- `ClearPiDDBCacheTable`: clearing driver name from list of drivers in `ntoskrnl.exe`. driver name'll be added when you load one.
+: clearing driver name from list of drivers in `ntoskrnl.exe`. driver name'll be added when you load one

+ClearKernelHashBucketList
-- `ClearKernelHashBucketList`: deleting driver name and hash of driver certificate from particular list in `ci.dll`
+: deleting driver name and hash of driver certificate from particular list in `ci.dll`

+ClearMmUnloadedDrivers
-- `ClearMmUnloadedDrivers`: deleting driver name to prevent kernel from remember and add to unloaded driver list.
+: deleting driver name to prevent kernel from remember and add to unloaded driver list

+ClearWdFilterDriverList
-- `ClearWdFilterDriverList`: unlinking driver name from a linked list in `WdFilter.sys` which holds all running drivers.
+: unlinking driver name from a linked list in `WdFilter.sys` which holds all running drivers

 ```cpp
 if (!intel_driver::ClearPiDDBCacheTable(result)) {